GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI.md

 * The private key for message decryption, referred to by the kid in the message header.
 The public key of the keypair should be communicated with the module provider for encryption.

 ![](images/image3.png)

+## Additional identifiers for `for` attribute in `Task` resource (HTI:for_identifiers)

+The HTI:for_identifiers profile allows for the use of additional identifiers in the `for` field of the `Task` resource embedded in the token.
+The format and requirements of the identifiers **MUST** follow that of the FHIR specification of the applied FHIR [version](#fhir-version) specified in the token.
+For example for R4 of FHIR: https://www.hl7.org/fhir/task.html#resource and https://www.hl7.org/fhir/datatypes.html#Identifier.

+Using this profile most likely requires additional domain agreements between sender and receiver on the identifier system(s) that are used and their semantics.

+## Identifier in `sub` claim (HTI:sub_identifier)

+The HTI:sub_identifier profile lifts the restriction on the format of the `sub` claim and allows for a domain-specific agreement between sender and receiver on format and semantics.

 # Implementation checklist
 This section provides an overview of the requirements and responsibilities in Moscow statements of both the portal and module application.